wincychan2003/socialNetworkApp/README.md

 # socialNetworkApp
-This is simple social network app by using react native.
+This is simple social network app by using react native with nativebase.
 This app using JSON APIs on https://jsonplaceholder.typicode.com/

 This app include three part: